paulyarabe/equidestined/README.md

 #       The latitude and longitude will update each time the location is saved to the db, IF the address has changed.
 #

-Google Maps Geocoding:
-Try to get this up and running without using the Geocoder gem?
-API key is AIzaSyDbzfZrZ25TP3MRBe4P9COPbzc6Q-Koonk

 ***********************************************************************

 This README would normally document whatever steps are necessary to get the